On this page:

 • whether the application requires referral to the relevant fire authority

-• the level of bushfire risk at the local and landscape scale
+• the level of bushfire risk at the site and landscape scales

-• the location, type and slope associated with nearby bushfire hazards
+• the bushfire hazard including the location and type of vegetation and the slope associated with vegetation

 • the proposed design and siting of the outbuilding relative to other buildings (such as a dwelling), property boundary and nearby vegetation

-• whether appropriate bushfire protection measures have been incorporated into the application; this includes defendable space and fire separation between buildings
+• whether appropriate bushfire protection measures have been incorporated into the application; this includes the setback from the bushfire hazard and fire separation between buildings

-• generally, where an application is eligible for a streamlined assessment, a reduced area of defendable space is likely to be acceptable.
-When relying on defendable space on adjacent properties, the management of vegetation will be considered.
+• generally, where an application is eligible for a streamlined assessment, a reduced area to manage as defendable space is likely to be acceptable.
+When the setback includes an area on an adjacent property, the management of vegetation will be considered.
 If the vegetation is not managed in a low threat condition, the outbuilding may need to be sited further away from the boundary to provide adequate separation from the hazard.

 Resources to assist applicants